I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Zip City, 2017 (Unofficial Release)

-Recorded live at the Ed Sullivan Theater, New York City, Aug.
-11, 1990
+Recorded live at the Ed Sullivan Theater, New York City

-In 1990, Aerosmith was at the absolute peak of their renewed popularity, thanks largely to MTV's support of their flashy music videos like "Dude (Looks Like a Lady)" and "Love in an Elevator."
-One of MTV's most popular original programs at the time was MTV Unplugged, where the biggest names in music performed live sets of their hits in an intimate, stripped-down acoustic setting.
-Aerosmith's famed blues-based boogie seemed like a perfect match for the format, so it was inevitable that the two sides would eventually meet.
+MTV's most popular original program at the time was MTV Unplugged, where the biggest names in music performed live sets of their hits in an intimate, stripped-down acoustic setting.
+It was inevitable that the two sides would eventually meet.

-Oddly enough, Aerosmith's Unplugged performance was never released on CD or home video after it aired, even though it was fairly common for artists to do so at the time.
-Fortunately for fans, there are a number of... ahem... let's just say "unofficial" CDs (cough cough) of the performance available for diehard collectors who know where to look.
+Fortunately for fans, there are a number of... ahem... let's just call them "unofficial" CDs (cough cough ** bootlegs ** cough cough) of the performance available for diehard collectors who know where to look.

 Every time I listen to this killer performance, I scratch my head and wonder, "Why the hell did this never get a legitimate release?"
 Think of all the other artists who struck gold or platinum by releasing their Unplugged sets on CD.
 Eric Clapton's was the biggest success of his long career, and MTV Unplugged discs by acts such as 10,000 Maniacs, Mariah Carey, Tony Bennett, and Nirvana (to name just a few) sold like hot cakes too.
 If Aerosmith had put this one out, it likely would've been another multi-platinum smash for them!

-Perhaps Unplugged was left on the shelf because Pump was still riding high on the Billboard charts at the time, and the band didn't want to flood the market with product.
-Maybe it had something to do with copyright schism between their record labels -- only two songs on Unplugged came from albums released on their then-current label, Geffen Records, with the rest of the set drawn from their '70s albums on Columbia.
+Perhaps they left their Unplugged on the shelf because Pump was still riding high on the Billboard charts at the time, and the band didn't want to flood the market with product.
+Maybe it had something to do with copyright schism between their record labels -- only two songs on Unplugged came from albums released on their then-current home, Geffen Records, with the rest of the set drawn from their '70s albums on Columbia.

 © 2021 Keith Abt